ISYS4283/db-wrapper/README.md

 ' fill a DataGridView
 db.Sql = "SELECT * FROM questions"
 db.Fill(DataGridView1)

+' fill a ComboBox or ListBox (must have at least 2 columns selected) ' DisplayMember is set to first column
+' ValueMember is set to second column db.Sql = "SELECT username, id FROM users" db.Fill(ComboBox1)
 ```

 When using this multiple times throughout your project,